 HSWLT, founded in 1993, celebrates and protects wild animals by creating and managing permanent sanctuaries; by preserving and enhancing natural habitat; and by confronting cruelty.
 HSWLT protects natural habitat in perpetuity and seeks to ensure that animals living on protected lands are not hunted or trapped.
-HSWLT maintains a portfolio of more than 118 permanent wildlife sanctuaries comprising over 21,085 acres and has been involved in the protection and conservation of habitat in nearly 40 states and 9 countries, sanctuaries where recreational and commercial hunting and a variety of practices threatening to animals and their habitat will always be prohibited.
+HSWLT maintains a portfolio of more than 117 permanent wildlife sanctuaries comprising over 21,085 acres.
+HSWLT has also been involved in the protection and conservation of habitat in nearly 40 states and 9 countries, sanctuaries where recreational and commercial hunting and a variety of practices threatening to animals and their habitat will always be prohibited.
 HSWLT also works in collaboration with other non-governmental organizations throughout the United States and abroad to promote and advance the protection of habitat and wildlife.
-HSWLT has been involved in 30 such projects, involving two million acres in total.
+HSWLT has been involved in 30 such projects, involving over three million acres.